-If a pupil needs to attend A&E, their house matron/ Accompanying Adult will usually take them, except in the case of emergency needing immediate ambulance assistance.
+If a pupil needs to attend A&E, the Accompanying Adult on duty will usually take them, except in the case of an emergency needing immediate ambulance assistance.
 Where day pupils are concerned, parents will be expected to accompany their children to A&E where possible.

 If a pupil needs to go to A&E for treatment, parents will always be informed.
 Nurses must send a hospital transfer form.
 Health Centre staff always request feedback from the accompanying adult about treatment received and any future care instructions.